 Heather is currently working on an extensive research project involving Witches, Witchcraft, the occult, and Hollywood cinema.
-She is also interested in how Witchcraft is perceived and negotiated in different cultures around the world.

 Outside of writing, Heather has always been surrounded by the visual and performing arts.
 She has studied theater, music, art and dance at CMDE, Cornell University, Wesleyan University, and the University of Paris.
 She directed theatre with Mystic Theater Company in New York City.
-She finds peace dabbling in the artistic energies of life that seems to encircle her, and finds inspiration in all that is reflected in nature’s beauty, her family and friends.
+She finds peace dabbling in the artistic energies of life that seems to encircle her, and finds inspiration in all that is reflected in nature’s beauty, her family, and friends.

 She is currently a member of Covenant of the Goddess, Circle Sanctuary, and Religion News Writers Association.